dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T930: Economic instability can arise from social unrest.
+### T930: Inflation can cause social unrest and economic instability.

 |Support|
 |---|